johndovern/twm/README.md

 # or if you use ~/.tmux.conf
 echo "source-file ~/.config/tmux/twm.conf" >> ~/.tmux.conf
 ```
-Depending on where you keep your tmux config file these commands should give you
+Depending on where you keep your tmux config file these commands should make
-a tmux that acts more like a dynamic tiling window manager.
-Alternatively you can
+tmux act more like a dynamic tiling window manager.
+Alternatively you can copy
-copy and paste the block below into you tmux config file and get the same result.
+and paste the block below into you tmux config file and get the same result.
 ```
 bind-key j run "(tmux display-message -p '#{window_zoomed_flag}' | grep -iqE '^1$' && tmux resize-pane -Z) ; (tmux display-message -p '#{pane_at_left}' | grep -iqE '^1$' && tmux select-pane -Z -t {top-right}) || (tmux display-message -p '#{pane_at_bottom}' | grep -iqE '^1$' && tmux select-pane -LZ) || (tmux select-pane -DZ) ; (tmux select-layout main-vertical)"